Metrakit/VisualCaptcha-Laravel/README.md

 VisualCatpcha library adapted for Laravel

-This package is availabe on Packagist: https://packagist.org/packages/metrakit/visualcaptcha-laravel
+This package is available on Packagist: https://packagist.org/packages/metrakit/visualcaptcha-laravel

 #How to install